santiment/academy/src/docs/metrics/lending-and-borrowing-protocols/compound-v3/index.md

 ## Description
 Compound V3 is the third version of the [Compound](https://compound.finance/) protocol.
-New version represents a significant shift in the DeFi landscape by introducing a unified borrowing market model.
+This new version represents a significant shift in the DeFi landscape by introducing a unified borrowing market model.
 In this model, the base asset can be borrowed against other assets.